Puma Punku's Impossible Precision

 What Archaeology Says

-The precision claims have been directly tested.
+The precision claims have been directly tested — and the people who tested them did so because the stones are extraordinary enough to deserve a closer look.
 Archaeologist John Hoopes of the University of Kansas and his colleagues have done extensive analysis of the Puma Punku blocks.
-Their conclusion: the holes and surfaces are the work of stone tools, abrasive sand, and patient, skilled labor — not power drills.
+What they found is its own kind of astonishing: the holes and surfaces are the work of stone tools, abrasive sand, and patient, skilled labor — not power drills.

-What the Tiwanaku had, archaeologists have established, was a highly organized labor system called mit'a — essentially state-organized communal labor — and a sophisticated understanding of stone working accumulated over centuries.
+What the Tiwanaku had, archaeologists have established, was a highly organized labor system called mit'a — state-organized communal labor — and an understanding of stone working accumulated over centuries.
 Their tool kit included stone hammers, bronze chisels (copper-tin bronze was available in the Andes), and abrasive compounds.
-These tools, in skilled hands over long periods, are capable of extraordinary precision.
+In skilled hands, over long stretches of time, those tools are capable of extraordinary precision.
+Younger and more earthbound than the show proposes — and that makes the achievement stranger, not tamer.

 The Verdict

-Here is what's genuinely strange about Puma Punku, even after the alien claims are set aside: we still don't fully understand why it was built, why it was built the way it was, or exactly what happened to it.
+Archaeology has given us better questions, not final answers.
+Set the alien claims aside and Puma Punku doesn't get smaller — it gets stranger.
+We still don't fully understand why it was built, why it was built this way, or exactly what happened to it.

-The H-shaped blocks and the precision stonework are still impressive even when explained.
-A culture working at 12,800 feet, without iron or wheels, producing components precise enough to interlock across hundreds of separate pieces, coordinated over decades — that's an achievement worth understanding on its own terms.
+Naming the tools doesn't dissolve the wonder.
+A culture working at 12,800 feet, without iron or wheels, producing components precise enough to interlock across hundreds of separate pieces, coordinated over decades — knowing it was human hands only sharpens the question of how those hands did it.

-And there's a specific detail that deserves more attention than the show gives it: some of the andesite blocks at Puma Punku contain miniature gateways — perfect scale models of full-size gates, carved into the face of the stone.
+And there's a specific detail that keeps asking: some of the andesite blocks at Puma Punku contain miniature gateways — perfect scale models of full-size gates, carved into the face of the stone.
 Were these architectural models?
 Ritual objects?
 Offerings?
 Nobody is sure.
-The Tiwanaku left behind a physical language we're still learning to read.
+The Tiwanaku left behind a physical language we're still learning to read — and the stones are still here, holding their tolerances and their silence, waiting for someone to read them right.

 Track the 1 site from this post on your map.